Alexandre de Marenches: Achievements

 Im Dans le secret des princes, he states he was asked by an American journalist, who was a distant relative, where he could go in the world to write an article on an important geopolitical situation that was almost unknown.
 Marenches proposes several places.
 The journalist answers that he wanted one place.
-Marenches chooses randomly Afghanistan because of the threat of a Soviet invasion The journalist asked US National Security Advisor Zbigniew Brzezinski if Afghanistant could be an interesting place to write.
+Marenches chooses randomly Afghanistan, because of the threat of a Soviet invasion.
+The journalist asked US National Security Advisor Zbigniew Brzezinski if Afghanistan could be an interesting place to write.
 Brzezinski said that it was not an interesting place.
 The journalist left for Kabul, "arriving in the same time as the Soviet tanks did", just a coincidence.

 Marenches also conceived Operation Mosquito.
 In a meeting with Reagan at the White House, he suggested for the Drug Enforcement Administration to take all the drugs confiscated and supply them covertly to the Soviet Army in Afghanistan.
 In a few months, he explained, it would be demoralized, and its fighting ability would be gone.
 Marenches added, according to his published memoirs, that a few trusted people could do all that at a cost of approximately a million dollars.

 Marenches also told Reagan that the United States controlled only four of the eight strategic raw materials and that the Soviets controlled all of them.

 Édouard Balladur knew Marenches well from when they were both working closely with Pompidou.
 When Balladur was prime minister, he was due to preside over a medal-awarding ceremony.
 He was suddenly unable to attend and so asked Marenches to take his place.
 That was a serious mark of Balladur's respect and friendship.